jonaspmeise/cvpraktikum/README.md

     + [Single Video](#single-video)
     + [Multiple videos](#multiple-videos)

+# General
+This github repository contains the programming project which accompanies the computer vision project *Mara & Eisenbär* in the winter semester 2020/2021 at the WWU Münster.

 ## Important Information

 The project requires Python and the following libraries in order to be executed:
 ``

 Numpy

 CV2

 ``

+# Setup
+The setup for this project is very straightforward.
+In order to run it, you require \*.avi videos with the format 1920x1080.
+They should be part of the video corpus acquired from the Zoo Münster, although running the project on other source material is possible, too.

+In addition, annotation labels are required in order to assert the preicison of the algorithm.
+Those labels should be in the Pascal-VOC/XML-Format, which can be created with the usage of [labelImg](https://github.com/tzutalin/labelImg) and applied through all singular frames of a video.

+The main Pipeline is included in [TrackingPipeline.py](https://github.com/jonaspmeise/cvpraktikum/blob/main/TrackingPipeline.py)